-The Grade Change Committee (GCC) is composed of four to five faculty members, a representative from the Academic Federation, and a student representative.
+The Grade Changes Committee (GCC) is composed of five faculty members, one representative from the Academic Federation, and two undergraduate student representatives.
+The members shall include the Registrar ex officio.
 Together they take under consideration petitions for retroactive withdrawals, drops, adds, and other changes of grades.

-The committee meets approximately once a month and notifications are sent to students via email regarding the decisions.
+The committee meets approximately once a month, during the Academic Year, and notifications are sent to students via email regarding the decisions.

 If a “clerical” or “procedural” error in the reporting of a grade by the instructor can be documented, the student may request a change of grade.
 To request a grade change, a student must do the following: